Therapy for Postpartum Depression

 Imagine the heaviness-gone.

 Guilt-gone.
-Numbness-gone.
+PPD-gone.

-You’re not weighed down with sadness or drowning in guilt but actually feeling like you've got this motherhood gig totally figured out
+You’re not weighed down with sadness or drowning in guilt but actually feeling like you've got this motherhood gig totally figured out.

 You deserve this and it’s right in front of you.